Loquat: 8 Potential Health Benefits, Nutrition Facts, And Side Effects

 What is the difference between kumquats and loquats?

-While loquats belong to the family as apples, pears, and peaches, kumquats belong to the orange family.
+While loquats belong to the family of apples, pears, and peaches, kumquats belong to the orange family.
+There are numerous kumquat benefits that make them a nutritious addition to your diet.

 Is loquat good for your liver?